Quadratic matrix inequalities with applications to data-based control: Applications to data-driven control

-As such, it can be concluded that $\Theta_\delta = Z_{n+m}(N)$.
+\begin{proof} Let $M$ be defined as in \eqref{defM}.
+Clearly, the data is informative for quadratic stabilization with probability $1-\delta$ if and only if there exists $P>0$ and $K$ such that $\Theta_\delta \subseteq \calZ_{n+m}^+(M)$.
+The proof of this theorem will continue as follows.
+First, we will define a matrix $\Phi\in\bm{\Pi}_{n,T}$.
+After this, we show that by defining $N$ as in \eqref{defN}, we obtain $\Theta_\delta=Z_{n+m}(N)$.
+Using this, we will prove the theorem by invoking Theorem~\ref{t:theoremstab}.
+Let Since $ $ has full row rank, we see that $\Phi_{22}\leq 0$.
+Moreover, we can immediately see that $\Phi\schur \Phi_{22} = \sigma^2c_\delta I>0$.
+We may conclude that $\Phi\in\bm{\Pi}_{n,T}$.
+Let $N$ be defined as in \eqref{defN}.
+By performing some routine operations regarding the pseudo-inverse, and employing the definition of $(\hat{A},\hat{B})$, we can conclude that As such, it can be concluded that $\Theta_\delta = Z_{n+m}(N)$.
 This shows that informativity for quadratic stabilization with probability $1-\delta$ is equivalent to informativity for quadratic stabilization corresponding to the specific noise model given by $\Phi$.
-Therefore, we can invoke Theorem~\ref{t:theoremstab} to finalize the proof. \end{proof}
+We can now invoke Theorem~\ref{t:theoremstab} to finalize the proof. \end{proof}